JGCRI/gcam-doc/policies_examples.md

 ```

 ## <a name="res"> Energy Intensity Standard </a>
 The following inputs will set up a energy intensity standard.
 These policies differ from the [energy constraint](#energy-constraint) described above in that they specify a share of a sectoral output.
 The example below sets a biofuels target, where the biofuels constraint is set by adding an additional input of "BioFuelsCredits" into the refined liquids for transportation sector.
-This credit input is read in as a `miniCAM-energy-input`, so its units are EJ with its price in $/GJ just like any other energy input, and its input coefficient is simply the target percentage.
+This credit input is read in as a `minicam-energy-input`, so its units are EJ with its price in $/GJ just like any other energy input, and its input coefficient is simply the target percentage.
 This sets the demand for "BioFuelsCredits".
 (In this example, an additional pass-through sector was created to apply the constraint just on transportation rather than on all refined liquids.)

 ```
    <supplysector name="refined liquids transport">